Unmarried couples living together - your legal rights explained if you’re cohabiting including: financial, property and parental rights.

-Many couples live together before they get married, or choose not to get married at all.
-However, unmarried couples living together have different legal rights compared to married couples.
-Unmarried couples don’t have the same legal protection as married couples; and they also have less responsibility to each other in the event of a breakup.
+Many couples live together before they get married, or choose to cohabit rather than marry.
+However, unmarried couples living together have different legal rights to married couples.
+Unmarried couples don’t have the same legal protection as married couples; and they also have no legal responsibility for each other in the event of a breakup.
+This means the rules that apply in a divorce, don't apply if you're not married.

 Joshua Coombe, Partner and family law solicitor at Tees is an expert in the legal rights of unmarried couples.
 Here, Joshua explains some of the key legal points unmarried couples should be aware of before they move in together.